Person | Male Born 27/10/1914 Died 9/11/1953

 Countries: Wales

 Poet.
 Born at 5 Cwmdonkin Drive, Swansea, which is now a themed holiday rental.
 Died at St Vincents Hospital, in New York City during a lecture tour of the United States.
 He is buried at Laugharne, Wales.
 This had been his home with his wife Caitlin, whom he had met in 1936/7, at the Wheatsheaf pub in Newman Street, W1 (no plaque).
-Caitlin Macnamara had previously been in a relationship with Augustus John.
+Caitlin Macnamara had previously been in an abusive relationship with Augustus John.

 This section lists the memorials where the subject on this page is commemorated: